 My work revolves around color and how we associate, interact and interpret it.
 The colors chosen often reflect the relationship between people and an environment, whether it is a physical place or a feeling created by an experience in that space.
 Color together with the movement and texture from the brushstrokes create a story or emotional response.
 My work can trigger a strong personal connection to a sensation, a mood or a memory.
 I believe that colors have a language of their own.

-Raised in the Metro Detroit area by an editorial cartoonist and a writer, Ariel Gold was exposed to many mediums and captivated by colors and textures from an early age.
-After attending Cranbrook Kingswood Schools she used college as an opportunity to explore the country and focus on her studies in psychology, interior design and fine art.
-In 2009 she moved to San Francisco to study at the Academy of Art University.
-She currently lives there with her husband and two daughters and is an Artist in Residence on Market Street through ArtSpan San Francisco.
+Raised in Metro Detroit by an editorial cartoonist and a writer, I was exposed to many mediums and captivated by colors and textures from an early age.
+After attending Cranbrook Kingswood Schools, where the artists in residence introduced me to as many materials as I could get her hands on, I used college as an opportunity to explore the country and focus on my studies in psychology, interior design and fine art.
+In 2009 I moved to San Francisco to pursue a career in the arts.
+I live there with my husband, Eric, and two daughters, Rylin and Presley, and am an artist in residence at The Journal Building on Market Street.